New molecular bonds existing in the strong interaction: Summary and Discussions

 \item The annihilation bond could reduce the mass of the molecule due to its mixing with the relevant charmonium state.
 Accordingly, the mass of the $X(3872)$, interpreted as the $D \bar D^*/D^* \bar D$ confined molecule of $I^GJ^{PC} = 0^+1^{++}$ mixed with the $\chi_{c1}(2P)$ state, becomes smaller than the mass of the $Z_c(3900)$, interpreted as the $D \bar D^*/D^* \bar D$ confined molecule of $I^GJ^{PC} = 1^+1^{+-}$.

-\end{itemize} The hadronic production and annihilation bonds provide a quasi-static low-energy platform for studying the QCD confinement.
-Besides the $D^{(*)} \bar D^{(*)}$ confined molecules, a brief application of these two bonds to the hidden-charm baryonium states is presented in Appendix~\ref{app:baryonium}.
+\end{itemize} The hadronic creation and annihilation bonds provide a quasi-static, low-energy platform for studying QCD confinement.
+In addition to the $D^{(*)} \bar D^{(*)}$ confined molecules, a brief application of these two bonds to the hidden-charm baryonium states is presented in Appendix~\ref{app:baryonium}.
+We will apply this framework to study additional properties of hadrons in the future, such as the electromagnetic structure of the deuteron.

-To end this paper, we list several unique features of our framework, which is based on the hadronic covalent, production, and annihilation bonds: \begin{itemize}
+To end this paper, we list several unique features of our framework, which is based on the hadronic covalent, creation, and annihilation bonds: \begin{itemize}

 \item The hadronic covalent molecule formed by shared light quarks often behaves as a bound state.
 By contrast, the hadronic confined molecule formed by the shared light quark-antiquark pair often behaves as a resonance lying above the relevant threshold due to the activity of sea quark-antiquark pairs from the vacuum, which might be connected to the behavior of hadrons lying above the thresholds of current quarks.